How to design a multi-stage tournament when some results are carried over?: A real-world example of misaligned incentives

-The \href{https://en.wikipedia.org/wiki/European_Men\%27s_Handball_Championship}{European Men's Handball Championship} is a biennial competition for the senior men's national handball teams of Europe since 1994, organised by the EHF (European Handball Federation), the umbrella organization for European handball.\footnote{~This section is mainly based on the official homepage of the \href{http://den2014.ehf-euro.com/home/}{11th Men's European Handball Championship (EHF Euro 2014)}.
-We will cite only those documents which concern the ranking of teams.} The \href{https://en.wikipedia.org/wiki/2014_European_Men's_Handball_Championship}{11th European Men's Handball Championship (EHF Euro 2014)} was held in Denmark between 12 and 26 January 2014.
-In its preliminary round, the sixteen national teams were divided into four groups (A-D) to play in a round-robin format.
+The \href{https://en.wikipedia.org/wiki/European_Men\%27s_Handball_Championship}{European Men's Handball Championship} is a biennial competition for the senior men's national handball teams of Europe since 1994, organised by the EHF (European Handball Federation), the umbrella organization for European handball.
+The \href{https://en.wikipedia.org/wiki/2014_European_Men's_Handball_Championship}{11th European Men's Handball Championship (EHF Euro 2014)} was held in Denmark between 12 and 26 January 2014.
+In its preliminary round, the sixteen national teams were divided into four groups (A--D) to play in a round-robin format.
 The top three teams in each group qualified to the main round: teams from Groups A and B composed the first main round group X, while teams from Groups C and D composed the second main round group Y. The main round groups were also organised in a round-robin format, but all matches (consequently, results and points) played in the preliminary round between teams that were in the same main round group, were kept and remained valid for the ranking of the main round.
 Figure~\ref{Fig_A1} in the Appendix gives an overview of this tournament design.

-In the groups of the preliminary and main rounds, two points were awarded for a win, one point for a draw and zero points for a defeat.
+In the groups of the preliminary and main rounds, two points were awarded for a win, one point for a draw, and zero points for a defeat.
 Teams were ranked by adding up their number of points.
-If two or more teams had an equal number of points, the following tie-breaking criteria were used after the completion of all group matches \citep[Articles~9.12 and 9.24]{EHF2014a}: \emph{ \begin{enumerate}[label=\alph*)] \item Higher number of points obtained in the group matches played amongst the teams in question; \item Superior goal difference from the group matches played amongst the teams in question; \item Higher number of goals scored in the group matches played amongst the teams in question; \item Superior goal difference from all group matches (achieved by subtraction); \item Higher number of goals scored in all group matches. \end{enumerate} }
+If two or more teams had an equal number of points, the following tie-breaking criteria were used after the completion of all group matches \citep[Articles~9.11--9.12 and 9.23--9.24]{EHF2021}: \emph{ \begin{enumerate}[label=\alph*)] \item Higher number of points obtained in the group matches played amongst the teams in question; \item Superior goal difference from the group matches played amongst the teams in question; \item Higher number of goals scored in the group matches played amongst the teams in question; \item Superior goal difference from all group matches (achieved by subtraction); \item Higher number of goals scored in all group matches. \end{enumerate} }